robbievanleeuwen/section-properties/docs/source/rst/theory.rst

   assumptions used in *sectionproperties* may not hold, see Chapter 5 & 6 of [2].

-For the warping and shear analysis of composite cross-sections, *sectionproperties* defines an area based effective Poisson's ratio that is used to calculate the relevant properties described above:
+For the warping and shear analysis of composite cross-sections, *sectionproperties* defines an area based on an effective Poisson's ratio that is used to calculate the relevant properties described
+above:

 .. math::
   \nu_{eff} = \frac{(E.A)_g}{2 (G.A)_g} - 1